Skip to main content

 Fibromyalgia FAQs

-If you don’t see an answer to a question that you would like answered, email us at: questions@afsafund.org.
-For frequently submitted questions, we will try to post answers on this page.
+What are some of the most frequently asked questions (FAQs) for fibromyalgia?
+Below are the answers to many common FAQs.
+If you don’t see an answer to one of your questions, email us at: questions@afsafund.org.
+For frequently submitted questions, we will post answers on this page.

 1. What causes fibromyalgia?

-Fibromyalgia runs in families, but not every blood relative in your family will develop this disease.
-Genetics plus a variety of triggering events can precipitate the onset of fibromyalgia.
+Fibromyalgia runs in families, but not every blood relative in your family will develop this disease.1 Genetics plus a variety of triggering events can precipitate the onset of fibromyalgia.
 Examples of common triggers include infections, physical trauma (especially involving the spine), the development of another disorder (e.g., rheumatoid arthritis, lupus, etc.), or prolonged stress.
-With regards to what causes the symptoms of fibromyalgia, there are many factors that are addressed in our section on Possible Causes.
+Answers to more FAQs about what causes fibromyalgia symptoms in our section on Possible Causes.

 2. Is there a blood test for fibromyalgia?